fataou1maxwell/My-Prompt-Designs/website-design-prompt.md

 #### Here are some smart integrations that I want for a Seamless User Experience:

-- GitHub & LinkedIn Activity Feed: Embedded sections showcasing recent commits and professional updates.

-- Tech Stack Showcase: A concise display of the technologies I use, integrated into the Projects page or footer.
+- Tech Stack Showcase: A concise display of the technologies I use, integrated into the Projects page.

 - Dark Mode Toggle: Ensuring a modern and user-friendly browsing experience.

-- Newsletter Signup (Future Expansion): A small section in the blog or footer for email capture without cluttering the main design.
+- Newsletter Signup (Future Expansion): A small section in both the blog and the footer for email capture without cluttering the main design.

 - Search Functionality: Enabling visitors to easily find specific blog posts or projects.